smokeyfro/directus-extension-bundle-api-fetch/README.md

 - One endpoint and one panel.
 - Things I'd improve if I had more time:
     - I would extend it support more data sources (contacts, books, plants, cars, music, etc).
+    - Support more data sources (contacts, books, plants, cars, music, etc).
+    - Multi-select on the results enabling you to to add multiple items at once.
+    - Implement a more robust autocomplete.
     - Add more views, filters and responsive.
     - Automatically create the collection with the necessary fields.
     - Refine the code, debounce the input, more checks, etc.